shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Ersie sped up the drums, increasing Mudrich’s swing rate.

 Mudrich stepped forward, mowing down several cats at once.
 The remaining cats all backed up, scrambling to get on the boat.
-The boat had already left, leaving the cats stranded on the shore.
+But the boat had already left, leaving the cats stranded on the shore.

 Mudrich made short work of the stranded cats.
 Her muddy fur coat was now also covered in blood and bits of hair.